toydotgame/racecartsplusplus/README.md

 ## Installing
 Click the green _Code_ icon at the top of the page, then _Download ZIP_.
 Extract the zipped folder and place the `racecartsplusplus-main/` folder in your `world/datapacks/` folder.
-Then in minecart, just run:
+Then in Minecraft, just run:
 ```
 /datapack enable "file/racecartsplusplus-main"
 ```